EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 Go back to the notebook and press the Commit button.

-Once the commit completed, expand the source control dropdown and lets create a pull request to merge this changes into the Main branch.
+Once the commit completed, expand the source control dropdown and let's create a pull request to merge this changes into the Main branch.
 Click Create pull request.

 ![Person Notebook](./../images/PersonNotebookX.png)